 Comment

 This jury instruction applies when an employee or former employee files a suit against either the union or employer.
 It also applies in a hybrid suit against both the employer and union.
 A plaintiff may decide to sue one defendant and not the other but must prove the same case whether the suit is against one defendant or both.
 Starla Rollins v.
 Cmty.
 Hosp. of San Bernadino, 839 F.3d 1181, 1185 (9th Cir.
-2016) (explaining that plaintiff could pursue claim against union after employer had settled, but must still show that employer breached collective bargaining agreement).
+2016) (explaining that the plaintiff could pursue claim against the union after the employer had settled but must still show that the employer breached the collective bargaining agreement).

 To support a breach of the duty of fair representation claim, the plaintiff must prove that the employer’s action violated the terms of the collective bargaining agreement and that the union breached its duty to act honestly and in good faith and to avoid arbitrary conduct.
 Bliesner v.
-Commc’n Workers of America, 464 F.3d 910, 913–14 (9th Cir.
-2006) (affirming summary judgment of hybrid suit based on failure to show employer’s breach of collective bargaining agreement without deciding whether union breached duty of fair representation).
+Commc’n Workers of Am., 464 F.3d 910, 913-14 (9th Cir.
+2006) (affirming summary judgment of hybrid suit based on failure to show employer’s breach of collective bargaining agreement without deciding whether the union breached its duty of fair representation).

 As a general rule, before bringing suit, a plaintiff “must first exhaust the grievance procedures established by the [collective bargaining agreement].”
 Sidhu v.
-Flecto Co., Inc., 279 F.3d 896, 898–99 (9th Cir.
+Flecto Co., Inc., 279 F.3d 896, 898-99 (9th Cir.
 2002).
 However, a plaintiff need not do so if the employer repudiates those procedures.
-Id. (waiving exhaustion when union attempted to use grievance procedures on plaintiff’s behalf and employer repeatedly refused).
+Id. (waiving exhaustion when the union attempted to use grievance procedures on plaintiff’s behalf and the employer repeatedly refused).
 An alternative “exception to the general requirement of exhaustion exists, however, where the employee demonstrates that ‘the union . . . [has acted] in such a discriminatory, dishonest, arbitrary, or perfunctory fashion as to breach its duty of fair representation.’”
 Soremekun v.
 Thrifty Payless, Inc., 509 F.3d 978, 986 (9th Cir.
 2007) (quoting DelCostello v.
 Int’l Bhd. of Teamsters, 462 U.S. 151, 164 (1983)) (affirming summary judgment for defendant on § 301 claim when plaintiff “failed to exhaust his contractual remedies, and no breach of the duty of fair representation [wa]s alleged in the complaint”).
 “The determination whether to require exhaustion is left to the sound discretion of the trial court.”
 Scoggins v.
 Boeing Co., 742 F.2d 1225, 1229 (9th Cir.
-1984).
+1984) (citing Fristoe v.
+Reynolds Metal Co., 615 F.2d 1209, 1214 (9th Cir.
+1980)).

 The union’s duty of fair representation extends to members of a collective-bargaining unit represented by the union, provided that the union is the exclusive representative in the collective bargaining process for the unit of employees.
 Simo v.
-Union of Needletrades, Indus. & Textile Emps., Southwest Dist.
+Union of Needletrades, Indus. & Textile Emps., Sw.
+Dist.
 Council, 322 F.3d 602, 614 (9th Cir.
-2003) (holding that no duty of fair representation attached because union was not acting as exclusive bargaining representative nor pursuant to collective bargaining agreement).
+2003) (holding that no duty of fair representation attached because the union was not acting as exclusive bargaining representative nor pursuant to collective bargaining agreement).
 The duty of fair representation arises when a union is representing the workers in question pursuant to either the “authority granted by statute or a collective bargaining agreement,” and it applies “both to the negotiation and to the administration of collective bargaining agreements.”
-United Bhd. of Carpenters & Joiners of America v.
-Metal Trades Dept., AFL-CIO, 770 F.3d 846, 848–49 (9th Cir.
-2014).
+United Bhd. of Carpenters & Joiners of Am. v.
+Metal Trades Dep’t., AFL-CIO, 770 F.3d 846, 848-49 (9th Cir.
+2014) (citations omitted).